-Degree-seeking students: Students enrolled in courses for credit who are recognized by the institution as seeking a degree or formal award.
+Degree-seeking students: Students enrolled in courses for credit who are recognized by the institution as seeking a degree or other reconginezed postsecondary credential.
 At the undergraduate level, this is intended to include students enrolled in vocational or occupational programs.